Choosing The Best Pillow for Neck Pain

 On the mornings that we wake up and there’s pain in our necks, it’s usually because our necks have been twisted or they stayed too long in one position without our pillow supporting our necks properly.
 Our necks should be in “neutral” position when we sleep, which means that the slight natural curve of our necks stays unchanged.

 But what about headaches?
 Is there a connection between the pillow you have and waking up in the morning with a headache, instead of feeling rested?
 The answer to this is yes.
 Your pillow can definitely contribute to waking up with a headache in the morning: check out out here.

 Researchers have found out that irritated nerves in the upper neck may be the cause of pain in the temples, forehead, behind the eyes, or even other parts of your head and face.
 What’s worse is that additional pressure on those nerves can trigger a full-blown migraine that can last for hours.
 The right pillow for you keeps your spine aligned with your head and neck in its natural position, giving fewer chances for nerve irritation and helping protect your spine for a long time.

-To know more about the best pillows for headaches and neck pain, you may want to check out the following links.
+To know more about the best pillows for neck pain, you may want to check out the following links.

 - The Consequence of Sleeping the Wrong Way

 - How Can Soft Pillows Cause Neck Pain In Side-Sleepers?